 The business technology function should be evaluated like any other business unit.
 The business technology organisation gets its mandate from the business technology steering group which, together with the CIO and the business technology management team, decides what the targets are and how they will be measured.

 Well-defined targets are specific, measurable and time-related.
-Targets are set separately for the entire business technology organisation and for each team or unit, as well as for everyone.
+Targets are set separately for the entire business technology organisation and for each team or unit, as well as for every individual.

-Targets for the business technology organisation are set in line with the overall vision of the company and the aim is to support the realisation of the company’s goals.
-The business technology management team is responsible for achieving and measuring short and long-term targets and reporting results and deviations to the business technology steering group.
+Targets for the business technology organisation are set in line with the overall vision of the company and should support the realisation of the company’s goals.
+The business technology management team is responsible for achieving and measuring short and long-term targets and reporting results and any deviations to the business technology steering group.

-Scorecard is a best practice exercise to define incentive targets.
-Incentive policies and scorecard structure are usually defined on a company level.
+The best practice method for defining incentive targets is the balanced scorecard approach.
+Incentive policies and the scorecard structure are usually defined at a company level.
 In most cases, incentives are tied to company-level, sub-organisation-level and individual-level targets.

-Even if the actual targets are organisation and situation specific, the table below provides a good set of useful measurements for the whole business technology organisation and to each role identity.
-The role identities are explained in more details in Chapter 3.3 Competence, Roles and Organisation.
+The table below provides a good set of useful measurements for the whole business technology organisation and for each role, even if the actual targets are organisation and situation specific.
+The roles are explained in more details in Chapter 3.3 Competence, Roles and Organisation.